Christoph16478/iq/iq_java.md

 ----

-Q19).
-Tell some endpoint actuator-provide to monitor the Spring boot application?
+**Tell some endpoint actuator-provide to monitor the Spring boot application?**

 Ans:

 Actuators provide below pre-defined endpoints to monitor our application –